Contact us: info@tenendo.com

 Exploitation

-Filter operator tampering was leveraged to bypass authorization checks.
+Filter operator tampering was leveraged to bypass authorisation checks.

 Collection